 Minnesota's Medicaid program, known as Medical Assistance, provides health insurance coverage to low-income families, children, and unmarried adults, as well as to individuals who are elderly, blind, or disabled.
-Medical Assistance is administered at the county level by the Department of Human Services (DHS).
+Medical Assistance is administered at the county level by the Minnesota Department of Human Services (DHS).
 County DHS offices determine financial and medical eligibility for the Medical Assistance program in accordance with state law.
-To qualify for Medicaid through the Medical Assistance program, individuals must be Minnesota residents and must have incomes and assets below a certain threshold.
+To qualify for Medicaid through the Medical Assistance program, individuals must be Minnesota residents and have incomes and assets below a certain threshold.

 Over the last several years, Minnesota has followed the path of many other states by seeking to shift resources away from costly institutional services such as nursing homes, toward more flexible and less expensive home- and community-based alternatives.

 Medical Assistance will pay for home health services that are medically necessary, authorized by a physician, part of a written treatment plan, and performed in the patient's residence or in the community.
 Some of the more common home health services include: